Marilyn Manson wants to duet with Brandi Carlile on 'Over The Rainbow'

 Marilyn Manson has told Brandi Carlile that he wants to duet with her on a cover of ‘Over The Rainbow’.

-The country and folk singer revealed the unlikely request during a new interview with Beats 1’s Zane Lowe, adding that Manson had been messaging her about a possible collaboration on a version of the famous song from The Wizard of Oz, which Carlile has already covered herself.
+The country and folk singer revealed the unlikely request during a new interview with Apple Music’s Zane Lowe, adding that Manson had been messaging her about a possible collaboration on a version of the famous song from The Wizard of Oz, which Carlile has already covered herself.

 - Read more: Marilyn Manson: The most famous Satanist in the world talks politics, family and collecting human skeletons